HDF5 Event File Format

 HDF5 event files can be read with our applications (e.g. Metavision Studio), our C++ samples (e.g. Metavision Viewer) and our Python samples (e.g. Metavision Simple Viewer).

-In the C++ API of the SDK, HDF5 event files are handled in Camera class (Metavision::Camera) in the Driver module along with the RAW and DAT file format.
+In the C++ API of the SDK, HDF5 event files are handled in Camera class (Metavision::Camera) in the Stream module along with the RAW and DAT file format.
 Our HDF5 event files can also be directly read and written using Metavision::HDF5EventFileReader and Metavision::HDF5EventFileWriter.

 In the Python API of the SDK, HDF5 event files can be read by Core module EventsIterator.
 At the moment there is no class to write HDF5 event file in Python.